Mozambique - Bridging the Gap

 Details on the actual project are still under discussion, as preliminary tests and surveys need to be completed first.

-There is however a consensus that to be sure of the sustainability of the bridge and roads, toll gates will need to be put into place, this way ensuring maintenance will be up kept.
+There is, however, a consensus that to be sure of the sustainability of the bridge and roads, toll gates will need to be put into place, this way ensuring maintenance will be up kept.

-Another important note is that the bridge will need to be at least 48 metres or more in height, to ensure that ships entering into the cities will not be hindered – therefore the bridge is intended to be quite the spectacle of grandeur and beauty.
+Another important note is that the bridge will need to be at least 48 meters or more in height, to ensure that ships entering into the cities will not be hindered – therefore the bridge is intended to be quite the spectacle of grandeur and beauty.

 Maputo Industrial District